automl/symbolic-explanations-hpo/README.md

 `job_id 0` will run the experiments for logistic regression with hyperparameters `alpha` and `eta0` on the dataset blood-transfusion-service-center.
-To reproduce the raw results for all models, hyperparameter combinations, and datasets showed in the paper, the above commands need to be run for `job_id` between 0-39.
+To reproduce the raw results for all models, hyperparameter combinations, and datasets shown in the paper, the above commands need to be run for `job_id` between 0-39.

-After running the above commands, to calculate metrics and create plots, then run:
+After running the above commands, to calculate metrics and create plots, run:
 ```
 python metrics_hpobench.py
 python plot_learning_curves_hpobench.py